Kerry chief insists acquisition strategy has delivered value for investors

 Mr Scanlon was speaking after Kerry published an update on its business performance, which pointed to a decline in revenue and profit last year – the impact of Covid-19 on the global foodservice industry – but a return to growth in the final quarter of the year.

-In preliminary results for the year ending December 31st, the Irish-listed group said revenue was down 4 per cent at €7 billion in 2020 while its trading profit fell to €797 million from €903 million in 2019.
+In preliminary results for 2020, the Irish-listed group said revenue was down 4 per cent at €7 billion while its trading profit fell to €797 million from €903 million in 2019.

 But there was cause for optimism, with volumes regaining ground over the year and rising 2.2 per cent in the fourth quarter, driven by a recovery in foodservice across Asia, where lockdown measures have been less severe.